Epistemic Status: likely

 I bring this up because I thought about these types of scenarios a long time ago and then I realized in this lies a paradox.

-When your feeble mortal mind comes to contact with the preternatural certainty of Prophecy, your agency is essentially subsumed into that of Fate.
-If we try to personify this (which will allow for a better analysis), the best way to go about it would be imagine a scenario where Fate’s role is played by a superintelligent agent with a diametrically opposed utility function (read: evil).
+When your feeble mortal mind comes to contact with the preternatural certainty of Prophecy, your agency is subsumed into that of Fate.
+If we try to personify this (which will allow for a better analysis), the best way to go about it is imagining a scenario where Fate’s role is played by a superintelligent agent with a diametrically opposed utility function (read: evil).

 If you’ve been immersed in the Lesswrong memeplex, just imagine an evil Omega.